KindaConfused/MyBlackjack/README.md

 # MyBlackjack
-Disclaimer: I have no friends named jack nor are they black
+Disclaimer: I have no black friends named jack

+Made: 10/16/24